yvanle811/markitdown/packages/markitdown-mcp/README.md

 ## Security Considerations

-The server does not support authentication, and runs with the privileges if the user running it.
+The server does not support authentication, and runs with the privileges of the user running it.
 For this reason, when running in SSE or Streamable HTTP mode, it is recommended to run the server bound to `localhost` (default).

 ## Trademarks